 Tyndale Seminary Pastoral Thanatology

 Thanatology is the study of grief, bereavement, death and dying.
-Thanatologists explore the grieving process, cultural, gender and social attitudes towards death, the place of ritual and memorialization, ethical issues surrounding death and the biblical and spiritual resources available as we face death and grieve our losses.
+This growing discipline explores the grieving process, ethical issues surrounding death and dying, cultural, gender and societal attitudes towards death, the issues facing both the dying and the bereaved, and the place of ritual and memorialization.

-- Introduction to Pastoral /Spiritual Care of the Dying and Grieving
+- Spiritual Care of the Dying and Grieving

 - Disenfranchised Grief

-- Biblical and Spiritual Resources for the Grieving Process
+- Biblical and Spiritual Resources for End of Life Care Certification

 Tyndale’s graduates in Pastoral Thanatology will be eligible to be certified by the Canadian Council of Professional Certification (Global) as a Certified Thanatologist Pastoral Specialist (CTPS).
 This certification requires a minimum of a Master’s degree with bible, theology and a minimum of six courses in thanatology plus an internship of 240 hrs.